Timothée Chalamet Gave Out His Favorite Bagels At The King Premiere

 "I watched the movie with the bagel in my lap," another fan, whose overjoyed reaction can be seen in the photo above, explained.

-The bagels were reportedly whole wheat, and apparently most of the people who received them devoured them immediately.
+The bagels were reportedly whole wheat everything, according to one fan, and apparently most of the people who received them devoured them immediately.
 Chalamet even engaged in bagel banter as he moved through the crowd on his way into the premiere, gamefully responding to important questions about his favorite bagel order — a bacon, egg, and cheese.

 I don’t get why I’m being asked what my favorite bagel is?
 Such a random question... pic.twitter.com/6LolrqyXqB— Timothée Chalamet. (@chclcmettim) October 2, 2019